davy7125/polyphone/en/manual/soundfont-editor/tools/instrument-tools.md

 ### Sample auto-positioning {#doc_position}

-The software automatically determines the key ranges of all divisions of an instrument, in order to optimize their use all over the keyboard.
+The software determines the key ranges of all divisions of an instrument, in order to optimize their use all over the keyboard.

-## #Sound spatialization {#doc_spatialization}
+### Sound spatialization {#doc_spatialization}

 This feature spatializes sounds according to their pitch, which can be useful for a piano for example (bass and treble left to right).